scriptoshi/livewire-2fa/README.md

 2. The `login.id` session variable is being set
 3. Route names are correct in your configuration

+### Modal Not Showing

+If confirmation modals are not appearing, check:

+1. You've included the JavaScript file
+2. The modal components are included in your template
+3. The event names match in your dispatch calls

 ## Security Considerations

 This package implements several security best practices: